Skatteetaten/aurora-gradle-plugin/README.md

 ### Development

 * Run `./gradlew build publishToMavenLocal` to add the plugin to your local repository.
-* Add this block to `settings.gradle` in the project in which you want to test the plugin:
+* Add this block to `settings.gradle` in the project in which you want to test the plugin (if `init.gradle` from top of document was not added):

     ```groovy
     pluginManagement {